 Fat-free milk is another popular addition to coffee creamers, but if you’re on the keto diet then you know that milk is a big no-no due to its sugar content.

-Drinking too much coffee creamer that contains sugar could even throw you out of ketosis if you drink enough of it.
+Drinking too much coffee creamer that contains sugar and milk could even throw you out of ketosis if you drink enough of it.

 Top Keto-friendly Creamers For Your Coffee

-The good news is that we’ve found three delicious keto-approved coffee creamers that don’t contain refined sugars or additives that will make you sick to your stomach or kick you out of ketosis.
+The good news is that we’ve found four delicious keto-approved coffee creamers that don’t contain refined sugars or additives that will make you sick to your stomach or kick you out of ketosis.

 We’ve also listed the pros and cons to each so that you can pick the one that works best for you.
 Now you can have your coffee creamer and drink it, too.